 Clinical Brain Imaging

 We are soliciting applications from post-doctoral level scientists interested in developing, implementing, and translating quantitative MRI methods from bench-to-bedside.
-Examples include “microstructure imaging” applications, such as CHARMED MRI, AxCaliber MRI, MAP-MRI, multiple-pulsed-field gradient (mPFG) MRI, and multi-dimensional diffusometry and relaxometry MRI.
-Knowledge of MRI physics and previous pulse sequence programming experience with Siemens, GE, and/or Philips clinical MRI scanners are all highly desirable.
-Funding for these positions is also available through NIH BRAIN Initiative Connectome II U01 Grant in conjunction with the MGH Martinos Center.
+Examples include “microstructure imaging” applications, such as clinical or preclinical CHARMED MRI, AxCaliber MRI, MAP-MRI, multiple-pulsed-field gradient (mPFG) MRI, and multi-dimensional diffusometry and relaxometry MRI.
+Knowledge of MRI physics and previous pulse sequence programming experience with Bruker MRI scanners, or Siemens, GE, and/or Philips clinical MRI scanners are all highly desirable.
+Funding for these positions is also available through NIH BRAIN Initiative Connectome 2.0 U01 Grant in conjunction with the MGH's Martinos Center.

 Measuring and Mapping Features of Transport Processes via MRI

 We are soliciting applications from post-doctoral level scientists interested in developing and implementing approaches to measure, characterize and map various transport processes in brain and other tissue in vitro and in vivo and in model systems.
-Examples include measuring diffusion, dispersion and velocity distributions in the brain.
-Knowledge of MRI physics and previous MR pulse sequence programming experience with Bruker MRI scanners as well as experience with scanning live animal models are highly desirable.
-Familiarity with one-sided NMR profiling is also a plus.
+Examples include measuring diffusion, dispersion, and velocity distributions in the brain.
+Knowledge of MRI physics and previous MR pulse sequence programming experience with Bruker MRI scanners as well as experience with scanning live animal models is highly desirable.
+Familiarity with one-sided NMR profiling and imaging is also a plus.

 Brain Network Analysis